-Mix in a teaspoon of music, a pinch of history, a dripping roast beef po-boy, and a drop of festival, and you’ve got the makings of a fine New Orleans Memorial Day weekend!
+Mix in a teaspoon of history, a pinch of music, a dripping roast beef po-boy, and a drop of festival, and you’ve got the makings of a fine New Orleans Memorial Day weekend!
 Here’s what to do, and when to do it:

 New Orleans Memorial Day Weekend Itinerary